sbrink/todox-phoenix/README.md

 2. Modify the controller and templates to only allow item author to update or delete it.
 3. Display the author of each item on the index page.

+**Hints:** You'll need the `mix ecto.gen.migration` task in order to add user_id to TodoItem model.

 You'll find a solution code for this exercise on the [custom-auth](https://github.com/visualitypl/todox-phoenix/tree/custom-auth) branch.

+### E6.
+Refactor the app with queries and commands

+> Focus: **architecture, back-end** • Difficulty: **hard**

+Every developer who has worked on large Rails project knows that model and controller layers are not enough alone for organizing the growing amount of business logic.
+That's why patterns like service/command objects, form objects and query objects emerged with gems like [rectify](https://github.com/andypike/rectify).
+The task is to mimic that in Phoenix:

+1. Create command (service) modules for each action in todo item controller.
+  - they should include authorization and repo calls
+  - output should be either `{:ok, ...}` or `{:error, ...}`
+  - output should be handled with the `case` directive
+2. Create query module for the index.

+**Hints for Rails devs:** Initially, Ecto included model callbacks, one of the Rails/ActiveRecord features that has heavily contributed to bloated models.
+That got fixed with Ecto v2, which you can learn more about in [Model callbacks in Phoenix, Ecto and Rails](http://cloudless.pl/articles/11-model-callbacks-in-phoenix-ecto-and-rails) article.